enku/larry/README.md

 ## Plugins

-ILarry can be extended with plugins.
+Larry can be extended with plugins.
 The following is a list of plugins
 available:

 * [larry-rgb](https://github.com/enku/larry-rgb): larry-rgb is a plugin for